Twipped/InterviewThis/InterviewThis.md

 ## Monitoring / On-call duty

+- Do you have any application-level logging?
+If so, how are logs accessed?

 - Do you use any monitoring software?
 (Nagios, Icinga, Zabbix, etc.)

+- Do you regularly record and review application performance metrics?
+How are performance optimizations prioritized with respect to other types of tasks?

 - How does it inform staff of error conditions?
 (Email, SMS, big monitors in each teams room, etc.)